-In January, March, May, July, September and November, a newsletter is sent out to all families of 4-H members, leaders and supporters.
+A Fall, Winter, Summer, & Spring newsletter is sent out to all families of 4-H members, leaders and supporters.
 This newsletter contains information on upcoming county events and reports on events already held by members and clubs.
 It is a handy reference and contains a monthly calendar and educational information.
 If you are not receiving this newsletter, please contact the Extension office.
-Contributions of news, information, original pieces are welcome by the 10th of the month preceding each newsletter.
+Contributions of news, information, original pieces are welcome by the 1st of the month preceding each newsletter.
 Available in hard copy, via e-mail, and on our website.